-- 19. Acquirers and merchant principals in the EFTPOS system must report to the Reserve Bank the weighted average interchange fee they received and the range of interchange fees received in the previous financial year by [30 September] each year.
-The weights to be used in this calculation are shares of transaction value to which each interchange fee applies.
-In the first year, this requirement applies to the [8] months ending [June 2007]. - 20.
-The Reserve Bank will publish the industry weighted average of interchange fees on its website.
+- 19. Commencing in 2007, acquirers and merchant principals in the EFTPOS system must report to the Reserve Bank of Australia the weighted average interchange fee they received and the range of interchange fees received in the previous financial year by [30 September] each year.
+The weights to be used in this calculation are the shares of transaction value to which each interchange fee applies.
+In 2007, this requirement applies to the [8] months ending [30 June 2007]. - 20.
+The Reserve Bank of Australia will publish the industry weighted average of interchange fees on its website.